 Applicant must submit a written statement of at least one paragraph stating why they would like to attend.

 Applicant must be involved with a region within the state or Support Group.

 Documentation must be submitted showing proof.
 Example: membership card or letter from their local group.

-Applicant must report back to the local Regional Group or Support Group within 3 months stating the benefits of attending the TACEE Conference on October4-5, 2019, held in Nashville, TN.
+Applicant must report back to the local Regional Group or Support Group within 3 months stating the benefits of attending the TACEE Conference on October 22, 2022, held in Clarksville, TN.